 SWHR’s Eye Health Program published the SWHR Patient Toolkit: A Guide to Women’s Eye Health in January 2022 to empower individuals to navigate their eye health and eye care as they age.

-The objectives of the roundtable are to:
+The objectives of this eye health roundtable are to:

 Kira Baldonado, MPH, Vice President, Public Health and Policy, Prevent Blindness